 Enjoy a great career in hospitality

-Like tourism, hospitality is one the country’s fastest growing service sectors and it has a huge appetite for talented, energetic people.
+Like tourism, hospitality is quickly returning to be one the country’s fastest growing service sectors and it has a huge appetite for talented, energetic people.

 ServiceIQ can help students gain essential skills that open the door to an enjoyable career in New Zealand’s exciting hospitality industry, and beyond.

 Students might choose to become a sought-after chef at one of New Zealand’s many great restaurants and cafés, a catering expert for all kinds of corporate, private and public functions and events, or a top food and beverage manager and many other opportunities.

 Experience is not always essential, and providing students have good communication skills, a positive attitude and enjoy working in a team, many businesses offer new entrants the chance to upskill and qualify on the job.